Join to Enrich

 Sometimes, busier kids do better in all areas.
 True, this isn’t so for all students, but it is for my kids and me.
 More free time does not always equal better grades.
 Being involved will require some organization and time management on the part of the student—and that’s a good thing to master as well.
 My daughter rushed a sorority freshman year, joined a club and got on their executive board with a leadership position in the sophomore year.
 Additionally, she also joined a service fraternity and because of a campus ambassador.
 For her, keeping busy, with not a lot of downtime helped keep her focused.
 She had to schedule her study time carefully and maintain that strict study schedule.
 She noticed freshman that got involved less were more homesick, had fewer friends and did not connect to the college experience as well as she did.
 Getting involved often and early introduced her to many leaders on campus and also opened up doors and opportunities that would not have come her way if she was just hanging out in her dorm room.

-Take a look here at all of the amazing opportunities students can participate in at the University of Miami.
+Take a look here at all of the amazing opportunities students can join in at the University of Miami.

 Try of some of these popular clubs and organizations, Student Government – Perhaps a voice in UM’s student government is of interest to your student.
 This is a great way to hone those leadership skills.
 Category 5 – is the Spirit Programming Board focused on preserving and implementing traditions related to sports and spirit at the University of Miami.
 Homecoming –a fun weekend for all; even outsiders and families of students.
 Yet it definitely takes a village to make all the activities and hype come together.
 Why not volunteer to plan Spirit Splash?